 What if you needed to lower your monthly mortgage payment even more drastically, as in the case of a divorce, or the death or disability of a spouse?
 Again, assuming you bought your home in 2010, you could refinance the balance of your mortgage with a 30-year fixed-rate loan to stretch those monthly payments out over a longer period of time, thereby lowering your monthly payment further still.
 You will pay more over the long term with this approach, but if your financial situation improves later on, you can always refinance again.

 If the borrower takes the cash and invests it back in the home, thereby increasing its resale value, the borrower is in approximately the same position, from a loan-to-value proposition, as they were before.
 In other words, they owe more, but they also own more.

 With a cash-in refinance, you put a lump sum amount of money into your mortgage, either to lower your monthly payment, to build your equity up to 20% so that you can cancel PMI or MIPs, or to shorten your mortgage repayment period.
 Think of it as a way to make a down payment at any point during your ownership of the home.

 4. Streamline Refinance

-If you have a government-insured mortgage, such as a Federal Housing Administration (FHA), Veteran’s Administration (VA) or U.S. Department of Agriculture (USDA) loan, you may qualify for a streamlined refinance process.
+If you have a government-insured mortgage, such as a Federal Housing Administration (FHA), Department of Veterans Affairs (VA) or U.S. Department of Agriculture (USDA) loan, you may qualify for a streamlined refinance process.
 Streamlines require very little paperwork and no new appraisal, so closing costs are low.

 The FHA Streamline Refinance does not require a new round of credit or income verification, or a new DTI calculation.
 Neither do the VA or USDA Streamline programs.
 Borrowers can qualify for rate and term refinance if they: